 The general public now has a rare opportunity to see three works by artists directly or closely associated with the Hudson River School, thanks to a loan arrangement between Vassar College’s Frances Lehman Loeb Art Center and the Century Association of New York City.
 Among the artists is German-born Emanuel Leutze, best known for his iconic painting Washington Crossing the Delaware, along with Hudson River School stalwarts Asher Brown Durand and John Frederick Kensett.
-[NOTE: As of December 20, 2013, the Leutze painting is available for viewing by appointment only.
-Call Joann Potter, registrar (845) 437-5239, to make arrangements.]

 The three loaned works are all oils on canvas, including two very large pieces – Kaaterskill Clove (38 ¼ by 60 inches) by Durand and The Hohenstaufen, (53 5/8 by 42 7/8 inches) by Leutze.
 The third painting is Kensett’s The Hemlock (14 by 9 inches).
 Notably, all three painters were members of the Century Association.